EPA SNAP Lawsuit and HFC Refrigerant Ban

 In a surprising turn of events, on April 7, 2020, the U.S. Court of Appeals for the District of Columbia Circuit ruled against the U.S. EPA on its 2018 guidance document for SNAP Rule 20.

 This is the latest development in the EPA SNAP lawsuit, a topic that has permeated the HVAC/R industry for numerous years now, ever since the 2017 Mexichem Fluor, Inc., v.
 EPA (Mexichem) court decision.

 How will this development on the HFC refrigerant ban in the U.S. affect your compliance and operational planning?
+And how will it effect environmental sustainability and corporate sustainability initiatives in the future?
 Find out now in this post.

 EPA SNAP Lawsuit and HFC Refrigerant Ban Update

 The 2017 Mexichem decision ultimately concluded that the EPA “lacked authority to force users who had already switched to HFCs to make a second switch to a different substitute.”
 It “thus vacated [SNAP Rule 20] in part and remanded to the agency.”